zadean/xqerl/doc/src/GettingStarted.md

 (xqerl_node@some_machine)3> application:ensure_all_started(xqerl).
 ```

-This will initialize the database and also start the code server.
+This will initialize the database, web server and also start the code server as well as a few other things.

 ## Step 5.
 Start using it